jlgerber/rustclass/lesson_02.md

 Product types are meat and potatoes types that you are already used to.
 Lists, tuples, hashmaps, etc. Yawn.

-Sum types, however are a more exotic, and a lot more powerful.
+Sum types, however are more exotic, and a lot more powerful.
 In Rust, the type which falls under this category is *enum*.
 Rust's enum is unlike the enum that you are probably used to in c or c++, and have complained about the lack of in python.
 Because Rust's enum is a full blown sum type.
 We will go over all of its great features, but first, lets step back and look at how you create an enum.
 You do so using the *enum* keyword:

 ```rust
 pub enum Level {